 The Sonic drilling method advances a casing as the borehole is drilled.
-While there are several ways to drill a bore hole with the Sonic drilling method (depending upon site-specific conditions and project objectives), the most common means involves advancing a core barrel, which is overridden by a larger diameter drill string that cases the open borehole and prevents collapse.
+While there are several ways to drill a bore hole with the Sonic drilling method (depending upon site-specific conditions and project objectives), the most common means involves advancing a core barrel, which is overridden by a larger diameter drill string that cases the open borehole and prevents collapse

-Typical Sonic drilling procedure:

-- Types tools of many processes Sonically advance core barrel into the undisturbed formation.
-No air, mud or water is used in the coring process, Sonically override a larger diameter casing over the core barrel.
-S. Return the core barrel to the surface for sample extraction.
+- Typical Sonic drilling procedure: 1.
+Sonically advance core barrel into the undisturbed formation.
+No air, mud or water is used in the coring process.
+2. Sonically override a larger diameter casing over the core barrel.
+3. Return the core barrel to the surface for sample extraction. - 4.
 Complete coring and overriding casing to desired depth.